Mortain: History

-In the Middle Ages Mortain was the head of an important county (comté), reserved for the reigning house of Normandy (see List of Counts of Mortain).
+In the Middle Ages Mortain was the head of an important county (comté), reserved for the reigning house of Normandy.
 Around 1027 it was established for Robert, who was probably an illegitimate son of Richard I of Normandy.
 He was succeeded by William Warlenc ("the waning") who was probably his son.
 In or about 1049 Duke William took it from William Warlenc and bestowed it on his half-brother, Robert, thenceforth known as "count of Mortain," whose vast possessions in England after the Conquest (1066) gave name to "the small fees of Mortain," which owed less feudal service than others.
 Robert was succeeded as count by his son William, Count of Mortain, who rebelled against Henry I, was captured at the battle of Tinchebrai (1106) and forfeited his possessions.
 Some years later, Henry bestowed the comtéship on his nephew Stephen, who became king in 1135.
 On Stephen's death (1154) his surviving son William became count of Mortain, but when William died childless in 1159 the title was resumed by Henry II.
 On the accession of Richard I (1189) he granted it to his brother John, who was thenceforth known as count of Mortain until he ascended the throne (1199).
 With his loss of Normandy the comté was lost, but after the recapture of the province by the House of Lancaster, Edmund Beaufort, a grandson of John of Gaunt, was created count of Mortain and so styled till 1441, when he was made earl of Dorset.

 In August 1944, Mortain was the site of an important battle between the German and American forces.
 Over a period of six nights the 30th Infantry Division fought (with one radio with dying batteries) against the German Panzer counter-attack of Operation Lüttich, to preserve the breakout established in Operation Cobra.
 The defence failed and the Germans recaptured the town but could not hold it owing to developments along the front.
-Famed author J.D.
-Salinger, who wrote The Catcher in the Rye, fought alongside the American forces – an experience in which his daughter claims led to post-traumatic syndrome.
+The famed American author J.D.
+Salinger, who wrote The Catcher in the Rye, fought alongside the American forces, an experience that his daughter claims led to his post-traumatic syndrome.